‘Every Brilliant Thing’ play held at Hyderabad

-Hyderabad: The 13th edition of Hyderabad Children’s Theatre Festival, in collaboration with Popsicle Productions, has staged the play ‘Every Brilliant Thing’ at The Club Botanika, Gachibowli, on Saturday.
+Hyderabad: The 13th edition of Hyderabad Children’s Theatre Festival in collaboration with Popsicle Productions staged the play ‘Every Brilliant Thing’ at The Club Botanika, Gachibowli.

 Written by Duncan Macmillan and Jonny Donahoe, the QTP production is directed by Quasar Padamsee and enacted by Vivek Madan.
 The play is an uplifting story about love, life, family and mental health and urges people to celebrate joy in everyday objects.